📘

 Set Up

-Note: This workspace type available is the Scalr remote backend is disabled.
+Note: This workspace type is unavailable if the Scalr remote backend is disabled .

 Obtain a Scalr token from the UI in your profile settings or by running terraform login <account-name>.scalr.io.
 When executing the login command, Scalr will automatically create the credentials and store them in the credentials.tfrc.json locally.